ArturSkowronski/TechnicalPresentations/If You Don't RabbitMQ Now Youll Hate Yourself Later.md

 	* Binding Key
 * tryrabbitmq.com
 * DLQ - Dead Letter Queue - for the messages that couldn't be consumed.
 Will be retried
+	* Should be observed by Monitoring
+* Lyra - library for recovery of rabbit connections